 The following are the basic principles of potty training your dog:

-- Reward your dog after he/she eliminates in the designated spot.
+• Reward your dog after he/she eliminates in the designated spot.

-- Supervise your dog indoors to prevent accidents and use a crate when necessary.
+• Supervise your dog indoors to prevent accidents, and use a crate when necessary.

 By following these basic principles, you can set your dog up for success when it comes to potty training.
 However, some breeds may require more time and effort than others.
-Responsible pet owners should understand the legal aspects of dog training, including whether it’s illegal to train your dog to attack.

 The Hardest Dogs to Potty Train